Megistaspis: Burrowing and sensation

-Dorsal and lateral reconstruction of the visual field of Megistaspis (Rhinoferus) hyorrhina based on PMO 162.658-659.
+Dorsal and lateral reconstruction of the visual field of Megistaspis (Rhinoferus) hyorrhina based on PMO 162.658–659.
 Darker colour indicates overlapping fields.
 The dotted line marked GN is the outline of the glabella in the most swollen specimens.

 M. (Rhinoferus) hyorrhina has been suggested to have a shallow infaunal life habit, where it would burrow just below the sediment.
 This observation is supported by its flattened exoskeleton, elevated holochroal eyes, and the large glabellar node (a swelling on the posteriormost lobe of the glabella).
 The glabellar tubercule may have acted as a pressure-sensitive organ in asaphid trilobites, and the inflated glabellar node may have served to elevate this organ above the sediment, allowing M. (Rhinoferus) hyorrhina to detect pressure changes even when burrowing.
 The eyes are strongly elevated, and like most other asaphid trilobites, M. (Rhinoferus) hyorrhina has a strongly restricted visual field.
 In 2002, Hoel and Høyberget estimated that the visual field of each eye covered about 195°, from a point straight in front of the eye to a point behind the rear of the body.
 Consequently, the visual fields of the left and right eye would have overlapped at the rear of the body, while a zone directly in front of the body could not be seen by either eye.
-Vertically, the visual field covers a narrow band sloping backwards and upwards at a 20° angle above the horizontal.
+Vertically, the visual field covers a narrow band sloping backward and upwards at a 20° angle above the horizontal.